 - Depending on the nature and recency of any offending, an applicant for admission to a programme may be declined admission by the Dean of the UOCE on the recommendation of the Selection Committee concerned, on the grounds that the applicant is not of good character and/or has been guilty of misconduct (see Education and Training Act 2020, Section 255(5) (a) and (b) and the Admission to University Statute 2011);

 - Students who are enrolled in initial teacher education programmes must adhere to the professional standards required during the period of the teacher education programme and also must declare any charges or convictions for criminal offences;

-- Any student charged with or convicted of a criminal offence during the period of an initial teacher education programme must inform the Head of Teacher Education in writing within seven days of such charge or conviction (in the case of a student who is currently enrolled) or before enrolling for further study (in the case of a student who is not currently enrolled).
-A determination about the student's eligibility to continue to study towards the qualification will be made by the Dean of the UOCE on the recommendation of the Head of Teacher Education.
+- Any student charged with or convicted of a criminal offence during the period of an initial teacher education programme must inform the Associate Dean Initial Teacher Education within seven days of such charge or conviction (in the case of a student who is currently enrolled) or before enrolling for further study (in the case of a student who is not currently enrolled).
+A determination about the student’s eligibility to continue to study towards the qualification will be made by the Dean of the UOCE on the recommendation of the Associate Dean Initial Teacher Education.